 And a description of the race.

 The 1962 outdoor season went well for both Dave and the Bay.
 Dave won the Mile at the Sectional in a fine 4:32.6 and went on to finish second at State to Lee Assenheimer, who ran 4:22.9.
-Dave didn’t have that kind of time in his arsenal, so he did his job and beat everybody else, giving the team four points when they really needed it.
+Dave didn’t have that kind of time in his arsenal, so he did his job and beat everybody else, giving the team four points with his second place finish when they really needed it.
 The Bay was leading Manitowoc 12.5 to 12 with six events remaining and while the Bay had plenty of arrows still left in the quiver with guys like Brian Bergemann, Tom Dakin and Ron Vick, you need to get the points on the board and Dave did that.
 The Bay won its first official Class A State title.
 In 1959, the Bay got screwed out of a State title by the WIAA’s incompetence, negligence and complete lack of integrity.
 And then the Bay lost a close one in 1961 to Milwaukee North 28-26 where just a little bit here and there would have won the meet.

 The next week at the Suburban, the Bay was having a subpar meet (subpar is the nicest term I could think of), but Dave came through when it mattered, winning the Mile in 4:34.0.
 Brian Bergemann, Tom Dakin, Eric Smith and Ron Vick also came through late and the Bay won a squeaker 62.5 to 60 over Waukesha.
 Losing the Suburban title to Waukesha, of all teams, a week after winning the State title would not have been a good look.